 - CM-4A.
 Areas that are used for nesting, feeding or congregation by endangered and threatened species shall be protected from alteration and human activities that would further imperil those species. - CM-4B.
-Miami-Dade County shall seek to establish, or reestablish, wildlife corridors in appropriate coastal locations such as the Oleta River. - CM-4C.
+Miami-Dade County shall seek to establish, or reestablish, in cooperation with appropriate agencies, wildlife corridors in appropriate coastal locations such as: the Oleta River; areas between Matheson Hammock and Turkey Point; in the South Dade Wetlands and Southern Glades Wildlife and Environmental Area; and within the boundaries of Everglades National Park and Biscayne National Park. - CM-4C.
 Travel corridors used by endangered or threatened species shall be protected to the extent possible from alteration and human activities that would further imperil those species. - CM-4D.
 Miami-Dade County shall seek funding and assist federal, state, and other appropriate private sector agencies and organizations to remove invasive plant and animal species along the coast of Miami-Dade County in connection with regional South Florida ecosystem restoration programs. - CM-4E.
 To minimize conflict between boaters and the endangered West Indian Manatee, Miami-Dade County shall continue to implement recommendations contained in Section III.
 C., Land Development of the Miami-Dade Manatee Protection Plan, approved by the Board of County Commissioners on November 21, 1995. - CM-4F.
 Planning and permitting of new or expanded marine facilities shall be consistent with the requirements of Section III.
 G, Land Development of the Miami-Dade County Manatee Protection Plan, approved by the Board of County Commissioners on November 21, 1995. - CM-4G.
 Within areas that have been identified as essential manatee habitat, the number of powerboat slips in multi-family residential marinas shall be consistent with Section III.C, Land Development of the Miami-Dade County Manatee Protection Plan, approved by the Board of County Commissioners on November 21, 1995, and not exceed the number of approved residential units. - CM-4H.
 Manatee protection measures shall be established for high speed boating activities. - CM-4I.
-Miami-Dade County Parks Department shall continue to promote awareness of the value of native coastal wildlife and threats to their survival through conducting wildlife nature programs and special events.
+Miami-Dade County Parks, Recreation and Open Spaces Department shall continue to promote awareness of the value of native coastal wildlife and threats to their survival through conducting wildlife nature programs and special events.